catchpoint/WebPageTest/docs/Metrics/HeroElements.md

 - Adding the `elementtiming` attribute to any element.
 This approach is based on the [Hero Text Element Timing proposal](https://docs.google.com/document/d/1sBM5lzDPws2mg1wRKiwM0TGFv9WqI6gEdF7vYhBYqUg/edit?usp=sharing).
 - Specifying element names and selectors in the WebPageTest UI.
 These can be specified in the **Custom Hero Element Selectors** text box within the **Custom** tab.
 The format is a JSON string of `{ "heroElementName": "elementSelector" }`, for example: `{ "intro": "p.introduction", "buyButton": ".item .buy" }`.

+WebPageTest will also calculate two more hero metrics, based on the values of the other hero elements:

+- **First Painted Hero** - The time that the first hero element is visible in the viewport.
+- **Last Painted Hero** - The time that the last hero element is visible in the viewport.